iterative/dvc.org/content/docs/command-reference/params/index.md

 Supported parameter _value_ types are: string, integer, float, and arrays.
 DVC itself does not ascribe any specific meaning for these values.
-They are user-defined, and serve as a way to generalize and parametrize an machine learning algorithms or data processing code.
+They are user-defined, and serve as a way to generalize and parameterize an machine learning algorithms or data processing code.

 DVC saves the param names and their latest values in the `dvc.yaml` file.
 These